Deflect (verb)

 a line marking and shaping the outer form of an object

-Bialystok asserts that the delineation begins at the age of twenty, at
+Bialystok asserts that the delineation begins at the age of twenty, at which point begins

 a decline in the ability to learn a language.